jazzband/django-cookie-consent/docs/javascript.rst

   added to the document.

-* ``onAccept`` - an optional callback, called when the "cookies accept" element is clicked.
-It receives the click event and list of cookie groups that were accepted.
+* ``onAccept`` - an optional callback, called when the "cookies accept" element is clicked and when the cookie status is initially loaded.
+It receives the list of all cookie groups that are (now) accepted and the click event (if there was one).

-* ``onDecline`` - an optional callback, called when the "cookies decline" element is clicked.
-It receives the click event and list of cookie groups that were declined.
+* ``onDecline`` - an optional callback, called when the "cookies decline" element is clicked and when the cookie status is initially loaded.
+It receives the list of all cookie groups that are (now) declined and the click event (if there was one).

 * ``csrfHeaderName`` - HTTP header name for the CSRF Token.
 Defaults to Django's default value, so if you have a non-default ``settings.CSRF_HEADER_NAME``, you must provide